-Gomez was convicted in 2011 of several crimes in the Dominican Republic but has since been released from prison.
-Authorities say they believe Gomez ordered the killing because he suspected Fernandez turned him in to Dominican investigators back in 2011.
+Gomez was convicted in 2011 of several crimes in the Dominican Republic but has since then being released from prison.

-The attorney general said Gomez has alleged ties to Mexico’s Gulf Cartel, and is wanted by the US Drug Enforcement Administration.
-The attorney general said Gomez is believed to have arranged the hit from the United States.
+Sanchez said Gomez, who has alleged ties to Mexico’s Gulf Cartel, is wanted by the DEA and allegedly arranged the hit from the United States.